sudhirsilwal23/CPP-PracticeExcercise-Object-Detection/Function Parameters and Argument Passing/README.md

 # Object Detection C++ Exercises

-This repository contains **20 C++ exercises** for learning object detection–related programming concepts using **call by value, call by reference, call by pointer, and call by const reference**.
+This folder contains **20 C++ exercises** for learning object detection–related programming concepts using **call by value, call by reference, call by pointer, and call by const reference**.

-Each topic contains **5 exercises**, with structured examples using `BoundingBox`, `Detection`, `ImageFrame`, and `Pixel` structs.
-These exercises are designed to build a clear understanding of parameter passing techniques in C++ and how they affect object manipulation.

 ---